Frequently Asked Questions

 The author may want a supply of books to have on hand for impromptu sales, speaking engagements, consignment shops, or to give to family and friends.
 The author can purchase books at a "wholesale rate" (approximately 1/3 of the customer price) and keep the difference.

+- Does Fruitbearer pay royalties?
+How do royalties work for online orders?
 Yes, Fruitbearer pays royalties.
 With print-on-demand technology, the cost of printing and binding for books that are sold through online retailers occurs without the publisher or author's awareness; customers pay for the book and the shipping and handling.
-Royalties from these sales are minimal, usually about $1 per book, and are reported on a monthly basis.
-When author royalties accrue to $25 or more, Fruitbearer pays on a quarterly basis.
+Royalties from these sales are minimal, and are reported on a monthly basis.
+When author royalties accrue to $20 or more, Fruitbearer pays on a quarterly basis.
 The author reaps the rewards from writing the book.
 Rates differ depending on whether it’s a U.S. sale or a sale from another country.
 The company we use for online orders has a 90-day window before the payout.

+- What is the process when a brick & mortar store orders an author's book through their regular system?
 The first thing to know is brick & mortar stores will not order through their system if a book is not returnable.
 So, if they are returnable and the books ordered do not sell, the printing and shipping cost will be deducted from the royalties schedule and paid by the author.
 Fruitbearer’s choice is non-returnable- which means it gets printed, sold, and is not returnable to the store.
 Since that is not usually an option, we advise our authors to purchase their books at the wholesale author price through Fruitbearer, have a working relationship with the bookstore, and set up a book signing.
 This could lead to book consignment, or the bookstore could purchase the book from the author at an agreed discounted price.
 Either way, in doing so, the author has paid for the book, will get paid directly from the bookseller, and unsold books can be returned to the author.